An Introduction to Massa

 - We combine transaction sharding and a multithreaded block graph architecture allowing parallel blocks with compatible transactions

-- We extend the Nakamoto consensus rule to the case of parallel blocks, allowing a secure and decentralized consensus compatible with both Proof-of-Work and Proof-of-Stake
+- We extend the Nakamoto consensus rule to the case of parallel blocks, allowing a secure and decentralized consensus using Proof-of-Stake

 - The Blockclique architecture can handle thousands of transactions per second, on par with traditional financial systems